Developing effective leadership skills in Coaches and Athletes

 The Supervisory Behavioral Continuum

-Glickman, Gordon & Ross-Gordon (2004) have presented criterion which identifies and expounds on the use of different approaches to supervision.
-As a coach one encounters a variety of athletes possessing a wide range of skills and competencies.
-As the coach and leader one needs to have developed an awareness of the capabilities of those with whom you work.
-Learning and ability levels vary for different areas, thus requiring diversity in ones approach to leadership (Glickman, Gordon & Ross-Gordon, 2004.
-When the coach initiates different forms of developmental instruction, the goal is to assess where the athlete is and to supervise at the necessary level to develop a more self-reliant, reflective athlete (Glickman, Gordon & Ross-Gordon 2004).
+Glickman, Gordon & Ross-Gordon (2004) have presented a criterion that identifies and expounds on the use of different approaches to supervision.
+As a coach, one encounters a variety of athletes possessing a wide range of skills and competencies.
+As a coach, one encounters a variety of athletes possessing a wide range of skills and competencies.
+Learning and ability levels vary for different areas, thus requiring diversity in one's approach to leadershipGlickman, (Gordon & Ross-Gordon, 2004).
+When the coach initiates different forms of developmental instruction, the goal is to assess where the athlete is and supervise at the necessary level to develop a more self-reliant, reflective athlete (Glickman, Gordon & Ross-Gordon 2004).

 About the Authors

-Dr. Larry W. McDaniel Ed.D. is an Associate Professor of Exercise Science at Dakota State University Madison, SD.
+Dr Larry W. McDaniel Ed.D. is an Associate Professor of Exercise Science at Dakota State University Madison, SD.
 USA.
-Dr. McDaniel was a First Team All-American football player (USA Football), a Hall of Fame Athlete, and Hall of Fame Wrestling Coach.
+Dr McDaniel was a First Team All-American football player (USA Football), a Hall of Fame Athlete, and Hall of Fame Wrestling Coach.

 Allen Jackson, M. Ed. is an Assistant Professor of Physical Education and Health at Chadron State College in Chadron, Nebraska (USA) who is well known for his presentations & publications at international conferences focusing on Leadership, Curriculum, and Health.

 Dr Laura Gaudet, Ph.D. is a Professor and Chair of the Department of Counselling, Psychology, and Social Work at Chadron State College, Chadron NE.
 She is well known for her publications and presentations at international conferences focusing on various topics in the field of psychology.